The Corporate Immigration Review: USA

 Several US agencies implement and enforce immigration law.

-Through its Bureau of Consular Affairs, the US Department of State processes immigrant and non-immigrant visa applications.19
+Through its Bureau of Consular Affairs, the US Department of State (DOS) processes immigrant and non-immigrant visa applications.19

 In 2003, the Department of Homeland Security was created with separate branches to administer immigration laws:20

 - US Citizenship and Immigration Services (USCIS) is the agency responsible for the processing of all immigrant and non-immigrant visa petitions and applications by aliens who are already in the United States;

 - US Customs and Border Protection (USCBP) operates at the nation's borders, airports and seaports and is responsible for determining the admissibility of arriving aliens and for determining their length of stay; and

 - US Immigration and Customs and Enforcement has authority to detain and remove illegal aliens and enforces the Immigration Reform and Control Act.

 The DOL's Employment and Training Administration21 processes permanent employment labour certification applications (PERMs) filed by employers seeking to employ foreign workers permanently in the United States.
 It also processes labour condition applications filed by employers wishing to employ H-1B workers.

 Finally, the US Department of Health and Human Services22 determines the admissibility of aliens on health grounds.

 International treaty obligations